RazerArdi/RazerArdi/Readme.md

 Data Science Anthusiast
 ------------------------

-*   🌍  I'm based in Indonesia
+*   🌍  Indonesian
 *   ✉️  You can contact me at [bayuardi30@outlook.com](mailto:bayuardi30@outlook.com)
+*   🎓  Education: Bachelor of Science in Informatics from University of Muhammadiyah Malang
-*   🧠  I'm learning Artificial Intelligence and National Security
+*   🧠  I'm learning Data Science and National Security
 *   🤝  I'm open to collaborating on International Relations Research, Media Monitoring, Game-Based Edu (GDD), Data Science or Network Projects based on defense security